 How the Test will Feel

 An MRI exam causes no pain.
-If you have difficulty lying still or are very nervous, you may be given a medicine to relax you.
-Too much movement can blur MRI images and cause errors.
+If you have difficulty lying still or are very nervous, you may be given a medicine to relax.
+Too much movement can blur the images and cause errors.

 An intercom in the room allows you to speak to someone at any time.
 Some MRIs have televisions and special headphones that can help you pass the time or block the scanner noise.